Nosferatu D2: Additional Nosferatu D2 releases

-The band contributed additional unreleased recordings to charity compilations. and New York businesses following Hurricane Sandy.
+The band has contributed additional unreleased recordings to charity compilations.

-In September 2012, the band re-issued remastered recordings of their final show as "Nosferatu D2 – Live At The Spitz" through Audio Antihero.
+In September 2012, the band re-issued remastered recordings of their final show as Live At The Spitz through Audio Antihero.

-In 2015, their debut album was reissued on cassette by Audio Antihero alongside an EP of non-album recordings entitled "Older, Wiser, Sadder" – which was praised by Drowned in Sound.
+In 2015, Audio Antihero released an EP of non-album recordings entitled Older, Wiser, Sadder."

-Tempertwig Re-releases
+Further Parker brother projects (2013-present)

+Post-Nosferatu D2, Ben and Adam Parker collaborated on the There is Nothing More Frightening Than the Passing of Time album by The Superman Revenge Squad Band.

-In March 2019, Audio Antihero and Randy Sadage Records compiled the majority of the Tempertwig recordings for the "Fake Nostalgia: An Anthology of Broken Stuff" release.
-The compilation album was followed with the "Films Without Plotlines" EP which contained their remaining unreleased recordings.
+In March 2019, Audio Antihero issued Fake Nostalgia: An Anthology of Broken Stuff release by Tempertwig.
+The compilation album was followed with the Films Without Plotlines EP which contained their remaining unreleased recordings.

-The Tempertwig releases received a positive press and radio response, including support from Adafruit Industries and airplay from Dandelion Radio, Amazing Radio, WPRB and Steve Lamacq at BBC Radio 6 Music.

-Superman Revenge Squad Band

-Post-Nosferatu D2, Ben and Adam Parker reunited for the There is Nothing More Frightening Than the Passing of Time album by The Superman Revenge Squad Band, an expanded version of Ben Parker's Superman Revenge Squad solo project.
-The album received positive reviews from Bearded Magazine and others and FM4 and Gideon Coe, Tom Robinson and Steve Lamacq on BBC 6 Music.

-My Best Unbeaten Brother

 In 2023, Ben and Adam Parker announced their participation in a new group called My Best Unbeaten Brother.
-In May of that year, they self-released "The Practice Room Recordings" before contributing a new song to Joyzine's "20 Years of Joy Vol. 2" compilation, which was then released as a standalone single.
+In May of that year, they self-released "The Practice Room Recordings" before contributing a new song to Joyzine's "20 Years of Joy Vol. 2" compilation, which was later released as a single.